Schools shut and thousands without power as Storm Chandra hits island of Ireland

 Hundreds of schools are closed and tens of thousands of people are without power as Storm Chandra batters the island of Ireland.

-There is also travel disruption caused by the strong winds and torrential rain.
+There is also travel disruption caused by the strong winds and torrential rain, with flooded roads and fallen trees reported across the island.

-In Northern Ireland more than 300 schools have been closed and there is a yellow rainfall alert currently in place for counties Armagh, Down, Fermanagh, Londonderry and Tyrone.
+In Northern Ireland, more than 300 schools have been closed and there is a yellow rainfall alert currently in place for all six counties.

-There is an amber warning for wind until 9pm and the yellow rain warning is in effect until midnight.
+There is an amber warning for wind until 9pm in Antrim, Down and Derry, and the yellow rain warning is in effect until midnight.

 At least 30 flights at Belfast City Airport were cancelled on Tuesday.